 The Internal Revenue Service (IRS) requires that Northern Kentucky University report information about cash payments from individuals in excess of the $10,000 per academic term.
 Cash payments include one or more payments made in currency and coin.
 Cash payments also include one or more payments made with traveler’s checks, money orders, bank drafts or cashier’s checks where the face amount of the individual item(s) is less than $10,000 but the total cash payments per semester exceeds $10,000.

-Cash payments do not include personal checks, credit card payments, wire transfers (international students – ask about the Western Union payment option) or ACH payments.
+Cash payments do not include personal checks, credit card payments, wire transfers (International students – we have a new PayMyTuition option available - go to International Student Payment and follow the PayMyTuition link!) or ACH payments.

 Individuals who make reportable cash payments will be required to complete an information document with your name, address, birth date, occupation and tax identification number (i.e. social security number or ITIN).
 International students who do not have a U.S. tax identification number will need to provide an official state or country issued ID such as a driver’s license, passport or official ID card at the time the reportable payment is made.
 You may be subject to a monetary penalty by the Internal Revenue Service for failure to provide the information.